Ashmitcodez/gpa-predictor-web-app/README.md

    - Predicts cutoffs for the test set (which correspond to actual past years and specialisations, e.g., *2021 Software*, *2023 Civil*).
    - Compares predicted cutoffs to the known historical cutoffs for those same records.
    - Shows you **MAE, RMSE, and R²** and an **Actual vs. Predicted plot** so you can judge model performance.

-**So when you explore historical data:**
-👉 You’re not asking for a specific year.
-👉 You’re seeing how well the model would have predicted the known cutoffs (2019–2025) based on the conditions in those records.

 ## 📈 Validations